AustroMelee/Avatar-Talent-Tree/docs/FIRE_CONSTELLATION_BUILD_GUIDE.md

 ## System Overview

 The Eternal Flame represents mastery over fire, the element of power.
 It is a constant battle between passion and discipline, breath and fury.
-You have 17 Points of Knowing (PK) to allocate.
+You have unlimited Points of Knowing (PK) to allocate.
 True mastery comes not just from power, but from understanding the source of that power within yourself.

 ## Constellation Philosophy